macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 ## The Hotel

-The hotel is The Delta Vancouver Suites which is located directly across the street from SFU Harbour Centre.
+<p>The hotel is The Delta Vancouver Suites which is located directly across the street from SFU Harbour Centre.</p>

 ## RESERVATIONS DUE DATE